AmrIbrahem99/Task-Management-System/README.md

 # Task Management System
 ## Overview
-This project is a Task Management System built with Laravel, designed to help users manage tasks, deadlines, and team collaboration.
-The application allows for creating, updating, and tracking tasks, as well as user authentication and access control.
+This project is a Task Management System built with Laravel, to help users manage tasks, and team collaboration.
+The application allows for creating, updating, and tracking tasks, user authentication and access control.
 It uses Docker for easy setup and deployment.

 ## Features
 - **Task creation and management**
 - **User authentication and authorization**
-- **Assigning task to user**
+- **Assigning a task to the user**
 - **Task can depend on other task (subtasks)**
 - **Docker-based deployment**